AzamJiwa/churn-sql-analysis/README.md

 You can view and run all queries live here:
 [Run on DB Fiddle](https://www.db-fiddle.com/f/c9GkJGRvZKMPK2W7BQEwng/1)

-Click the **"Run"** button in the top-right to execute queries and see results.
+Click the **"Run"** button in the top-left to execute queries and see results.

 ## Files in This Repository